 The medical channel bypasses the high markups and risks associated with selling through provincial liquor boards by selling direct to consumer.
-In February 2021, the Company launched its GreenTec Medical portal to facilitate direct sales to medical patients, and it has enjoyed steady growth in new clients since that time.
+In February 2021, the Company launched its GreenTec Medical portal to facilitate direct sales to medical patients.
 Several competing online medical cannabis portals ceased operations in late 2021 and early 2022, enhancing the Company's ability to build its medical client base.
 Furthermore, the Company is confident that it has key competitive advantages over most of its existing online competitors, including vertical integration, reputable brands, fresh products and low overheads.